Host defenses that protect against infection include

 After infection, the host can produce a variety of antibodies Antibodies The immune system consists of cellular components and molecular components that work together to destroy antigens (Ags).
 (See also Overview of the Immune System.)
 Acute phase reactants are plasma... read more (complex glycoproteins known as immunoglobulins) that bind to specific microbial antigenic targets.
 Antibodies can help eradicate the infecting organism by attracting the host’s white blood cells and activating the complement system.

-The complement system Complement System The complement system is an enzyme cascade that helps defend against infection.
-Many complement proteins occur in serum as inactive enzyme precursors (zymogens); others reside on cell surfaces... read more destroys cell walls of infecting organisms, usually through the classical pathway.
+The complement system Complement System The complement system is an enzyme cascade that helps defend against infection via activation of a local inflammatory response.
+Many complement proteins occur in serum as inactive enzyme precursors... read more destroys cell walls of infecting organisms, usually through the classical pathway.
 Complement can also be activated on the surface of some microorganisms via the alternative pathway.

 Antibodies can also promote the deposition of substances known as opsonins (eg, the complement protein C3b) on the surface of microorganisms, which helps promote phagocytosis.
 Opsonization is important for eradication of encapsulated organisms such as pneumococci and meningococci.